Question from Sophia: I’ve been seeing ads for UV phone sanitizers that supposedly will kill any Covid-19 viruses that might be on a phone.

 That means if you buy one of these devices you should ONLY use it to sanitize your phone and other small inanimate objects by following the instructions included with the device to the letter.

-Bottom line: According to medical experts and researchers who have studied this, the UV phone sanitizers (#ad) on the market are indeed effective at killing Covid-19 and other viruses.
+Bottom line: According to medical experts and researchers who have studied this, quality UV-C sanitizers are indeed effective at killing Covid-19 and other viruses.